 Safety and Security

 Keeping your money safe is a top priority.
-Both M1 Finance and Wealthfront offer excellent security, and your money is insured should they go out of business.
+Both M1 Finance and Wealthfront offer excellent security, and your money is insured should it go out of business.
 The mobile apps for M1 Finance and Wealthfront are available for Apple and Android and have two-factor authorization.

-With M1 Finance, your securities are protected by the SIPC up to $500,000, and cash in your savings account is insured up to $250,000 with the FDIC.
+With M1 Finance, your securities are protected by the SIPC for up to $500,000, and cash in your savings account is insured for up to $250,000 with the FDIC.
 All of your information is protected with 4096-bit encryption.

 Wealthfront vs. M1 Finance: What’s the Verdict?